 Regularisation of all EU nationals in the UK

-The first step is likely to be ensuring that you can demonstrate that they continue to retain the Right To Work after 31 October.
-The UK government has set up a scheme whereby EU nationals can register on-line to demonstrate their status.
+The first step is likely to be ensuring that you can demonstrate that they continue to retain the Right To Work after 31 January.
+The UK government has set up a scheme whereby EU nationals can register online to demonstrate their status.

 One way to do this is through our EU Residency Workshop.
-One of our immigration consultants can attend your offices and assist your employees with making the most appropriate application on the day.
-We can also include an employee briefing session as part of that.
+One of our immigration consultants attend your offices and assist your employees with making the most appropriate application on the day.
+We can also include an employee briefing session as part of the workshop.

-We would recommend setting up a Workshop Session to ensure that as many employees as possible are registered in advance of 31 October.
-This would entail having our consultant in your office with a room available to help the employees with the application, either on an Appointment or Drop-In basis.
+We would recommend setting up a Workshop Session to ensure that as many employees as possible are registered in advance of 31st October.
+This would entail having our consultant in your office with a room available to help the employees with their application, either on an appointment or drop-in basis.